phil-liu1020/Sex_and_Size/README.md

 The data for Figures S9 to S12 are obtained using Evol_Dynamics_Mass_Alpha_Switching_Gillespie_Branching, with parameters as described in the caption.

 Simulations for Figure S15 are obtained using

+Evolutionary_trajectories
+%%%%%%%%%%%%%%%%%%%%%%%%% This function is the function for simulating evolutionary trajectories for all case scenarios.
+It has the option to produce a single %%%%%%%%%%%%%%%%%%%%%%%%% realisation or multiple realisations.
+                          Multiple_realisations